runxiyu/powxy/README.md

 # Powxy &ndash; anti-scraper reverse proxy

-Powxy is a reverse proxy that sits in front of your upstream service and enforces a SHA-256 proof-of-work challenge.
+Powxy is a reverse proxy that protects your upstream service by challenging clients with SHA-256 proof-of-work.

 The goal is to discourage scraping, as it becomes expensive for a client to perform en masse.
+This is especially useful at protecting things like Git forges where scrapers do silly things like fetching each file in each commit every hour.

 ## Demo